Look beyond fault lines to gain a comprehensive understanding of earthquake risk.

 Four out of every five buildings were destroyed during the quake.

-During the 1906 earthquake in San Francisco, the Bay Area suffered immense losses – the city of San Francisco alone had 80% of its buildings destroyed.
-The 7.9 magnitude quake, felt in cities around the bay, was barely perceptible on the island of Alcatraz.
+During the 1906 earthquake in San Francisco, the Bay Area suffered immense losses – the city of San Francisco alone had 80% of its buildings destroyed.1 The 7.9 magnitude quake, felt in cities around the bay, was barely perceptible on the island of Alcatraz.
 While the surrounding land was made up of softer soil, amplifying seismic waves, the bedrock of Alcatraz allowed the waves to pass through quickly, resulting in minimal damage.
 An estimated total for the cost of damages on Alcatraz was slightly over $1,000 - compare this with the overall cost of $350 million in damage to the city.

-Some types of buildings can withstand earthquakes better than others depending on construction features and what materials were used.
+Some types of buildings can withstand earthquakes better than others, depending on construction features and what materials were used.
 Each building is given an earthquake classification, a designation meant to signify the potential property loss due to earthquake.

 Earthquake classifications take into account building materials and various aspects of construction style.
-For example, buildings that contain a soft story, classified as a particularly flexible or weak level of a building that has minimal lateral load resistance, or have unreinforced masonry, such as exterior walls constructed using brick, concrete or other materials are more likely to be classified as having higher loss risk.
+For example, buildings that contain a soft story, classified as a particularly flexible or weak level of a building that has minimal lateral load resistance, or have unreinforced masonry, such as exterior walls constructed using brick, concrete, or other materials are more likely to be classified as having higher loss risk.

-Other risk factors influencing property risk from earthquakes include the area’s Modified Mercalli Intensity Scale (MMI), lahar presence and tsunami risk.
+Other risk factors influencing property risk from earthquakes include the area’s Modified Mercalli Intensity Scale (MMI), lahar presence, and tsunami risk.

 The Richter scale tells you how much energy is released from the epicenter of a quake while the Modified Mercalli Intensity scale tells you the strength of shaking at a specific location.
 It helps property owners understand the degree of shaking that will occur when an earthquake strikes, measuring the intensity of ground movement to the structure.
-Thanks to the USGS, information is collected following a quake to determine what effect it had on people, structures, and the natural environment.
+Thanks to the USGS, information is collected following a quake to determine its effect on people, structures, and the natural environment.

 This information translates to an MMI score that ranges from I, not felt, to X, extremely violent shaking.
 Understanding the MMI for a property helps insurance professionals make informed decisions regarding earthquake risk.

 Lahar is a type of extreme mudflow composed of water, rocky debris, and pyroclastic material.
-These phenomena generally coincide with volcanic activity, lahars can also occur without an eruption, triggered by melting snow or, in some cases, earthquakes.
+These phenomena generally coincide with volcanic activity; lahars can also occur without an eruption, triggered by melting snow or, in some cases, earthquakes.

-Computer models generate tsunami inundation maps, indicating areas of land susceptible to tsunami by utilizing topography, seismological studies, empirical evidence and bathymetry (the measure of depth in bodies of water).
+Computer models generate tsunami inundation maps, indicating areas of land susceptible to tsunami by utilizing topography, seismological studies, empirical evidence, and bathymetry (the measure of depth in bodies of water).